worotyns/natural/README.md

 Idea:

-- atom - primitive
+- atom - primitive (can be persisted, restored)
-- molecule - entity (build of atoms)
+- molecule - namespace (aggregator for atoms, can create new atoms)
-- cell - long living durable process
+- cell - long living durable process can use molecules and atoms inside
-- organism - namespace for data
-- runtime - contains services and repository

 You can store simple atom, or molecule.
 Mutate them, use it in cells.